Antimicrobial resistance and nanomedicines

 Antimicrobial resistance is rising all over the world and new resistance mechanisms are emerging and spreading, highlighting the importance for novel anti-infective strategies.
 Often neglected is the fact that bacterial infections can involve high-density bacterial communities as well as bacteria growing in adaptively resistance biofilms.
-Unfortunately, antibiotic administration strategies often fail to cure these types of infections and there are relatively few novel strategies under development to address this important issue.
-Addressing antimicrobial resistance is critical and we believe it is equally important to study resistant bacteria under clinically relevant conditions such as high-bacterial density infections.
+Antibiotic administration strategies often fail to cure these types of infections and there are relatively few novel strategies under development to address this important issue.

 Pletzer D, Mansour SC, Hancock REW.
 2018.
 Synergy between conventional antibiotics and antibiofilm peptides in a murine, sub-cutaneous abscess model caused by recalcitrant ESKAPE pathogens.
 PLoS Pathog.
 14(6):e1007084